Trevor Phillips: Views on Islam

 In August 2017, following the conviction of 17 men and one woman in Newcastle for child sex abuse offences Phillips wrote that the description of the men as simply "Asian" was an injustice to the majority of the UK's Asian population, including many Muslims.
 A Home Office report subsequently showed child sexual abuse gangs were typically divided on race lines, but more widely that the majority of child sex offenders were made up of white men under the age of 30.

+Also in August 2017, Phillips wrote an article for The Sun, based on a report in The Times, about a supposedly Christian girl who had been placed in an non-English-speaking Muslim foster home, which Phillips branded as being "worse than idiotic, and more akin to child abuse," attacking the "pro-Muslim reputation" of the council responsible for the placement.
+However, IPSO ultimately ruled that The Times report was rife with inaccuracies about the case, and The Times was forced by IPSO to run the ruling on its front page.

-Phillips was suspended from the Labour Party pending investigation into alleged Islamophobia based on his past statements, a move which he called "Corbynista payback" and "pure political gangsterism".
-Labour MP Khalid Mahmood defended Phillips saying the "charges are so outlandish as to bring disrepute on all involved in making them".
+In 2020, Phillips was suspended from the Labour Party pending investigation into Islamophobia based on past statements, a move which he called "Corbynista payback" and "pure political gangsterism".
 Phillips defended his statements on BBC Radio 4's Today programme, reiterating his view that Muslims should not be treated as a racial group and saying "Muslims are different, and in many ways I think that’s admirable".
 Asked about his generalisations about British Muslims he said "if you do belong to a group...you identify with a particular set of values, and you stand for it.
 And frankly you are judged by that".
-Conservative Member of the House of Lords Sayeeda Warsi responded that "Phillips cannot treat Muslims as a homogenised group when it suits him, then later deny they are racialised".
+Labour MP Khalid Mahmood defended Phillips saying the "charges are so outlandish as to bring disrepute on all involved in making them", whereas then Labour shadow minister Naz Shah conversely stated that "Some of the things he has said on public record would not be acceptable to any minority community," and Conservative Member of the House of Lords Sayeeda Warsi responded that "Phillips cannot treat Muslims as a homogenised group when it suits him, then later deny they are racialised".

-Phillips has pointed out that his actual remarks were reported by The Times on 27 January 2016.

-Phillips's suspension from the Labour Party was lifted in June 2021, though investigations had not concluded.
+Phillips's suspension from the Labour Party was lifted in June 2021 under the new leadership of the Labour party, though investigations had not concluded.
+“Trevor Phillips’ case is one of the most high-profile recent examples of Islamophobia within the Labour party and quietly readmitting him behind closed doors, without apology or acknowledgment, will only cause further anxiety and hurt among Muslims”, reacted the Labour Muslim Network.

 Boards and appointments

-Phillips is chairman of Green Park Interim and Executive Recruitment, director of WebberPhillips, a data analytics provider.
+Phillips is chairman of Green Park Interim and Executive Recruitment, director of WebberPhillips, a data analytics provider.Webber Phillips website.
 He was the cofounder and director of Pepper Productions, an independent television production company, now dormant following the demise of co-founder Charles Armitage.
 He has been a member of the board of the Barbican Arts Centre, the Council of Aldeburgh Music, and a trustee of the Social Mobility Foundation, among other charities.